Lectio Divina: Luke 9:18-22

 Once when Jesus was praying in solitude, and the disciples were with him, he asked them, "Who do the crowds say that I am?"
 They said in reply, "John the Baptist; others, Elijah; still others, 'One of the ancient prophets has arisen.'"
 Then he said to them, "But who do you say that I am?"
 Peter said in reply, "The Christ of God."
 He rebuked them and directed them not to tell this to anyone.
 He said, "The Son of Man must suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed and on the third day be raised."

 • The Gospel today follows the same theme as that of yesterday: the opinion of the people on Jesus.
-Yesterday, beginning with Herod, today it is Jesus who asks what do people think, the public opinion and the Apostles respond giving the same opinion which was given yesterday.
+Yesterday, beginning with Herod, today it is Jesus who asks what do people think, and the Apostles respond giving the same opinion which was given yesterday.
 Immediately follows the first announcement of the Passion, death and Resurrection of Jesus.

 • Luke 9:18: The question of Jesus after His prayer.
 “One day, while Jesus was praying alone, His disciples came to Him and He put this question to them: “Who do the crowds say I am?”
-In Luke’s Gospel, on several important and decisive occasions, Jesus is presented in prayer: in His Baptism when He assumes His mission (Lk 3:21); in the 40 days in the desert, when, He overcame the temptations presented by the devil Lk 4:1-13); the night before choosing the twelve apostles (Lk 6:12); in the Transfiguration, when, with Moses and Elijah, He spoke about His passion in Jerusalem (Lc 9:29); in the Garden when He suffers His agony (Lk 22:39-46); on the Cross, when He asks pardon for the soldier (Lk 23:34) and when He commits His spirit to God (Lk 23:46).
+In Luke’s Gospel, on several important and decisive occasions, Jesus is presented in prayer: in His Baptism when He assumes His mission (Lk 3:21); in the 40 days in the desert, when He overcame the temptations presented by the devil Lk 4:1-13); the night before choosing the twelve apostles (Lk 6:12); in the Transfiguration, when with Moses and Elijah, He spoke about His passion in Jerusalem (Lk 9:29); in the Garden when He suffers His agony (Lk 22:39-46); on the Cross, when He asks pardon for the soldiers (Lk 23:34) and when He commits His spirit to God (Lk 23:46).

 • Luke 9:21: The prohibition to reveal that Jesus is the Messiah of God.
 “Then Jesus gave them strict orders and charged them not to say this to anyone”.
 It was forbidden to them to reveal to the people that Jesus is the Messiah of God.
 Why does Jesus prohibit this?
 At that time, as we have already seen, everybody was expecting the coming of the Messiah, but, each one in his own way: some expected a king, others a priest, others a doctor, a warrior, a judge or a prophet!
-Nobody seemed to expect the Messiah Servant, announced by Isaiah (Is 42:1-9).
+Nobody seemed to expect the Messiah Servant, announced by Isaiah (Isa 42:1-9).
 Anyone who insists in maintaining Peter’s idea, that is, of a glorious Messiah, without the cross, understands nothing and will never be able to assume the attitude of a true disciple.
 He will continue to be blind, exchanging people for trees (cf. Mk 8:24).
 Because without the cross it is impossible to understand who Jesus is and what it means to follow Jesus.
 Because of this, Jesus insists again on the Cross and makes the second announcement of His passion, death and resurrection.

 • Luke 9:22: The second announcement of the Passion.
-And Jesus adds: “The Son of Man is destined to suffer grievously, to be rejected by the elders and chief priests and scribes and to be put to death, and to be raised up on the third day”.
+Jesus adds, “The Son of Man is destined to suffer grievously, to be rejected by the elders and chief priests and scribes and to be put to death, and to be raised up on the third day”.
 The full understanding of the following of Jesus is not obtained through theoretical instruction, but through practical commitment, walking together with Him along the road of service, from Galilee up to Jerusalem.
 The road of the following is the road of the gift of self, of abandonment, of service, of availability, of acceptance of conflict, knowing that there will be a resurrection.
 The cross is not an accident on the way; it forms part of our way.
 This because, in the organized world starting from egoism, love and service can exist only if they are crucified!
 Anyone who makes of his life a service to others disturbs those who live attached to privileges, and suffers.

 4) Personal questions